DistributedWeb/ddrive-daemon/README.md

 This command *must not* be run while the daemon is running.
 Since it deletes data, it's intentionally verbose!

 ## FUSE
-Using FUSE, the DDrive daemon lets your mount Hyperdrives as normal filesystem directories on both OSX and Linux.
+Using FUSE, the dDrive daemon lets your mount Hyperdrives as normal filesystem directories on both OSX and Linux.
 To use FUSE, you need to run the `setup` command before you start the daemon the first time:

 ### Setup
 The setup command installs native, prebuilt FUSE bindings.
 We currently only provide bindings for OSX and Linux.
 The setup step is the only part of installation that requires `sudo` access:
 ```
 ❯ ddrive fuse-setup
 Configuring FUSE...
-[sudo] password for andrewosh:
+[sudo] password for distributedweb:
 Successfully configured FUSE!
 ```